Prestressed and Post-Tension Inspection

 Acoustic inspection of concrete pipe is performed using Impact Echo and Pulse Velocity (IE/PV) testing.
 This approach measures compressional and shear wave transmission velocities to document mechanical characteristics of the concrete.

-When applied along a pipeline, IE/PV testing can be used to identify sections exhibiting changes in wave response that may be associated with reduced wall thickness or a loss of pre-stressing force.
-The collected data provides objective information that owners and engineering teams can use to support asset management activities and reduce the risk of unexpected pipeline failures
+When applied along a a concrete pipe, IE/PV testing can be used to identify sections exhibiting changes in wave response that may be associated with reduced wall thickness or a loss of pre-stressing force.
+The collected data provides objective information that owners and engineering teams can use to support asset management activities and reduce the risk of unexpected pipeline failures.

 Experience You Can Rely On